Alpine: Concerning high mountains, originally, concerning the Alps.

 Fall Line: The direction a fall would take.
 The belay position and belay anchors should be in line with the fall line to prevent a pendulum effect.
 Avoid climbing in the fall line of another climber higher on the pitch.

 Figure-eight Knot: The basic climber's knot, when retraced, used to attach a climber's harness to the rope and for many other purposes.
 Not to be confused with a figure-eight belay and rappel device.

-Fixed Rope / Fixed Rope Traverse: A rope anchored to a route by the lead climber and left in place for others who follow; a mechanical ascender or, on a traverse, clipped-in carabiners sliding along the rope can be used for extra climbing assistance and protection.
-More in the climbing manual.
+Fixed Rope / Fixed Line Traverse: A rope anchored to a route by the lead climber and left in place for others who follow; a mechanical ascender or, on a traverse, clipped-in carabiners sliding along the rope can be used for extra climbing assistance and protection.

-Flat Footing (French Technique): Keeping all the crampon points in the ice by walking sideways with angled ankles or by walking backwards.
-More in the climbing manual.
-And more.
+Flat Footing (French Technique): Keeping all the crampon points in the ice by walking backwards or by walking sideways with angled ankles.

 Fluke: A dynamic snow anchor that dives deeper as it moves.
 For use in soft snow where pickets will pull out.
 Because a fluke slows a fall rather than stops a fall, flukes should only be used on pitches where slowing a fall is adequate protection.

 Free Climb: To climb using only one's hands and feet without artificial aids.
 A belay rope may be employed.
 As opposed to aid climb.

 Free Solo: To free climb without a belay rope and to accept a crater as the potential consequence of a long fall.